ShuklaGroup/SAXS-guidedAdaptiveSampling/README.md

 Zhao, C. & Shukla, D. SAXS-guided enhanced unbiased sampling for structure determination of proteins and complexes.
 Sci.
 Rep. (2018).
 Under review.

-Please feel free to reach to us if you have any questions (diwakar.shukla@shuklagroup.org).
+Please feel free to reach out to us if you have any questions (diwakar.shukla@shuklagroup.org).